Difference Between Error and Exception

 The most prevalent sorts of computer faults are software errors, which are frequently addressed with software updates or patches.

-A document name, the sort of issue, and the memory address may be given in a blue screen error message in Windows, for instance.
+For instance, a document name, the sort of issue, and the memory address may be given in a blue screen error message in Windows.
 This data is entered into a search engine to look for a solution to the problem.
 If you don’t see an error message, look for the symptom you’re having.
 If your computer suddenly shuts down without notice, it’s most likely a hardware issue rather than a software one.

 Any issue with hardware inside the system or connected to the computer is referred to as a hardware fault.
 Although firmware upgrades can help with some hardware issues, the majority of these errors are handled by replacing the faulty hardware.